 Will health and accident insurance be covered?

+Usually.
 Check with the community you are applying to for arrangements.

 Will I be paid?

-No, you will not receive a salary or payment for your services.
+You will not receive a salary or payment for your services.

 Are there any prohibitions?

 Drinking alcohol on the premises is strongly discouraged.
 It is forbidden to be under the influence of alcohol when “on duty” as it endangers the lives of the people we support.
-Many are on medication and are adversely affected by the consumption of alcohol.
+Many are on medication and are adversely affected by the intake of alcohol.